Top 5 2nd Quarter Trades of AI - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were AIMZ Investment Advisors, LLC’s top five trades of the quarter.
+According to GuruFocus data, these were AIGEN INVESTMENT MANAGEMENT, LP’s top five trades of the quarter.

-During the quarter, AIMZ Investment Advisors, LLC bought 16,909 shares of NAS:META for a total holding of 33,124.
-The trade had a 1.55% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $250.52.
+During the quarter, AIGEN INVESTMENT MANAGEMENT, LP bought 41,563 shares of NYSE:SHW for a total holding of 46,022.
+The trade had a 1.79% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $276.59.

 GuruFocus gives the company a financial strength rating of 8 out of 10 and a profitability rating of 10 out of 10.